Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool is simple (one optional parameter, no output schema), the description covers its purpose, caching behavior, and parameter usage.
-It could mention that scanning multiple times refreshes the cache, but the idempotent hint covers that implicitly.
+Given one optional parameter, rich annotations, and no output schema, the description covers purpose, caching behavior, and parameter meaning.
+It could mention what the tool returns, but the caching explanation partially addresses that.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.